ristoman/gulp-frontend-kit/README.md

 Additional functionalities include [precss](https://jonathantneal.github.io/precss/), [cssnano](http://cssnano.co/) and source maps.

 ## postcss configuration
-Postcss is configured to take advantage of imports and nesting out of the box through [precss](https://jonathantneal.github.io/precss/), as I consider them the basic advantages of preprocessors over traditional CSS authoring.
-Feel free to configure it with additional plugins.
+Postcss is configured to take advantage of imports, nesting and some other functionalities you might expect from a preprocessor like Sass.
+This is done through [precss](https://jonathantneal.github.io/precss/), which covers most of the basic advantages of preprocessors over traditional CSS authoring.
+Feel free to configure your own workflow with additional plugins.
+Just make sure you brush up on the syntax, since not everything works the exact same way.

 ## Getting Started
 `npm install` will make sure you have all dependencies installed.